mcdonc/p51-thinkpad-nixos/README.rst

       executable = true;
       };

-- Note that the extraInit of the zshrc laso changed to point at this ~/.p10k.zsh file instead of the prior location.
+- Note that the initExtra of the zshrc needs to be changed to point at this ~/.p10k.zsh file instead of the prior location.

 - ``nixos-rebuild switch``.